k8sstormcenter/.github/profile/README.md

-## Welcome to the Kubernetes Storm Center 👋
+## Welcome to the Kubernetes Storm Center 👋 Let's take the fear out of threats (by understanding them)

 We want to enable (truly) free and open source threat intelligence for the cloud native ecosystem.

 Keeping it simple, such that many non-experts can instrument their existing cluster-templates, stream and collect the information of how attackers traverse their "honeycluster", and publish their threat intelligence.